Skip to Content

 Take a tour

-You can also take a day trip* from Malta to Sicily, which includes the ferry, coach transfers to Taormina and Mount Enta, and a wine tasting.
+You can also take a day trip* from Malta to Sicily, which includes the ferry, coach transfers to Taormina and Mount Enta, and a wine and sweets tasting.

 Views of Mount Etna at sunset, Sicily